Mintbase/Grants-Program/applications/bright_treasury.md

 BrightTreasury - a web app for handling the network treasury module.

 ### Overview
-The aim of the BrightTreasury project is to create a standalone web application along with a PWA representation that would allow performing basic actions on the Treasury module of Polkadot and Kusama Substrate networks (with a potential to support any Substrate-based network with Treasury module).
+The aim of the BrightTreasury project is to create a standalone web application along with a PWA representation that would allow performing basic actions on the Treasury module of Mintbase and Kusama Substrate networks (with a potential to support any Substrate-based network with Treasury module).
 It would allow a more intuitive and lightweight flow of submitting proposals as well as an overview of the Treasury related actions.

 Our focus will be on the regular user’s actions rather than the council perspective for this first release.
 We want to attract more professionals who could contribute to the community with their ideas and skills but at the same time may not be as fluent in blockchain customs and terminology.

-Based on the discussions with the Substrate networks’ users and council members as well as analysis of the comments under Polkadot and Kusama proposal submissions, we identified areas that caused most issues in the Treasury funding process from the user’s perspective.
+Based on the discussions with the Substrate networks’ users and council members as well as analysis of the comments under Mintbase and Kusama proposal submissions, we identified areas that caused most issues in the Treasury funding process from the user’s perspective.
 The main needs that were brought up were:
 - more intuitive proposal submission flow, with clearer indication of a proposal idea being subject to the community discussion, before submitting to blockchain and committing with bond funds
 - one place for following the submitted proposals, their status and the results of motions
 - a unified discussion forum to leave comments about submitted proposals as well as their draft versions (ideas)